Yelp/undebt/docs/source/patterns.rst

 Multi-Argument Replace
 ----------------------

-In both styles, when writing a `replace` function, it is sometimes useful to have access to the location in and/or text of the original file.
+In both styles, when writing a `replace` function, it is sometimes useful to have access to the parsing location in the file and/or the text of the original file.
 If your `replace` function takes two arguments, it will be passed `location, tokens`, and for three arguments, it will get `text, location, tokens`.
-This will work even if you are using one of the `tokens_as_list` or `tokens_as_dict` decorator.
+This will work even if you are using one of the `tokens_as_list` or `tokens_as_dict` decorators.